 Gunnar Optiks takes a particularly unique approach to magnification.
 While they don’t offer gaming glasses specifically for vision conditions, the standard Gunnar Optiks gaming glasses make use of a 0.25x magnification.
 It’s designed to sharpen your experience and make it easier to take advantage of high-resolution gaming environments.

 Some glasses in our buying guide like to just drown you in all the protections their glasses offer.
-Anti-reflective and anti-glare technology are pretty standard for these types of glasses, as they’re great for people who look at the computer screen for long periods of time.
-However, you need to ask yourself what protections are actually going to be of value in your everyday life.
+Anti-reflective and anti-glare technology are pretty standard for these types of glasses, as they’re great for people who look at a computer screen for long periods of time.
+However, you need to ask yourself which protections are actually going to be of value in your everyday life.

 Will your gaming performance really suffer because your frames don’t let you see as well in fog, or because they don’t get smudged when you touch them with your fingers?
 For the most part, this additional coating is a positive thing, but it’s worth asking yourself exactly what advantages are right for you and picking a model that matches your needs.

 We’re going to be honest here.
 There are a lot of ugly gaming glasses on the market.
-Comfort is always a higher priority than aesthetics, and most brands are about delivering the best quality video game performance for as little cost as possible.
+Comfort is always a higher priority than aesthetics, and most brands are about delivering the best quality gaming experience for as little cost as possible.
 As a result, these glasses tend to be flexible enough to be worn by both men and women.

 If you want prescription glasses with gaming features, you’re going to have to go through more specialized and boutique retailers (although a few can be outfitted with an Rx).
 But if you do find yourself wearing prescription glasses, there are ways to get around them without having to order an entire pair of prescription lenses.
-Magnified lenses can help you with farsightedness or presbyopia, while clip-ons like the Gameking can help you make the most of your existing glasses.
+Magnified lenses can help you with farsightedness or presbyopia, while clip-on lenses like those from Gameking can help you make the most of your existing glasses.

-Whether you’re a semi-professional gamer looking to get that extra edge in the tournament or a more casual gamer seeking out a safer way to play your favorite games, blue-light blocking glasses can provide you with a lot of value for not a lot of money.
-And while these glasses may be optimized for gamers, they can be of benefit to anyone who regularly finds themselves glued to their phone, TV, or computer screen.If you liked our article on gaming glasses, please share and comment below what your favorite product is.
+Whether you’re a semi-professional gamer looking to get that extra edge in the tournament or a more casual gamer seeking out a safer way to play your favorite games, blue light blocking glasses can provide you with a lot of value for not much money.
+And while these glasses may be optimized for gamers, they can be of use to anyone who regularly finds themselves glued to their phone, TV, or computer screen.If you liked our article on gaming glasses, please share and comment below what your favorite product is.